AlanKellyEire/ESXI-Provisioning/README.md

-This submission is supplied without any WARRANTY (EXPRESSED or IMPLIED) and is intended in good faith to provide the ESXi community with a way to test the chnage the provisioning of an VMDK.
+This submission is supplied without any WARRANTY (EXPRESSED or IMPLIED) and is intended in good faith to provide the ESXi community with a way to change the provisioning of a thick VMDK to thin.